kingachwaleba/expense-management-system/mobile/README.md

 <!-- * or install expense-managment-system/mobile/app/build/outputs/apk/debug/app-debug.apk file on your phone -->

 ## Exemplary functionalities
-Main function of the application is to simplfy debt between members in a group (wallet).
+Main function of the application is to simplfy debts between members in a group (wallet).
 App user can do things like:
 * register, login, remind password

 <p align="center">